Efficient Grand Canonical Global Optimization with On-the-fly-trained Machine-learning Interatomic Potentials: Results

-We note again that success rates in Fig. \ref{irox-search1}b are defined by a $\Delta G_f$ criterion only, without considering whether the putative global minimum found has the same stoichiometry as the real global minimum.
-Adding the requirement for success of exactly identifying the stoichiometry of the real global minimum obviously lowers the success rates, especially for $\Delta\mu_O$ values at narrow regions of the phase diagram.
-For example, the success rate for the searches at $\lambda_2$ ($\Delta\mu_O =$ -1.15 eV) drops to ($\sim10\%$) due to the narrow stability range of the Ir$_6$O$_7$ state.
-In fact, GCGO executions at both $\Delta\mu_O=\lambda_2 =$ -1.15 eV and $\Delta\mu_O=\lambda_3 =$ -1.6 eV seem biased to sample structures with lower O contents than the global minima.
-We attribute this to the fact that smaller systems have a simpler potential energy surface and require less exploration to reach stable configuration, which naturally biases searches towards local minima of states with fewer atoms.
-Note that in the $\lambda_3$ case, a significant fraction of the evaluated structures have Ir$_3$ and Ir$_3$O$_3$ stoichiometry instead of the most stable Ir$_3$O$_6$.
-Thus, despite these stoichiometries becoming stable only at much lower $\Delta\mu_O$ values, the lower complexity of these smaller clusters results in the algorithm identifying their stable structures faster, thus transiently biasing the GCGO search towards exploration of these less reduced states.
+Inferring the complexity of the conformational space for each stoichiometry from the success rates of single-stoichiometry GO searches shows that, counterintuitively, there is not a clear correlation between the size of the system and the resulting complexity.
+For the Ir$_3$O$_x$ system, the global minimum of Ir$_3$O$_9$ is the easiest to find, which explains why GCGO runs at $\mu_3$, for which Ir$_3$O$_9$ is the most stable stoichiometry, have the highest success rates.
+Single-stoichiometry GO runs for Ir$_3$O$_6$ and Ir$_3$O$_7$ have similarly lower success rates, which contributes to GCGO success rates at $\mu_2$ and $\mu_3$ being also similar.
+For GCGO runs at these $\mu_O$ values, the distributions per stoichiometry of energy evaluations along a run (Fig.\mbox{\ref{irox-search2}}b)seem biased to sample structures with lower O contents than the global minima.
+This could be due to smaller systems requiring fewer steps to reach stable configurations, biasing searches towards local minima of states with fewer atoms or directly to the lower complexity of the conformational space of some stoichiometries.
+Note that in the case of GCGO runs at $\mu_3$, a significant fraction of the evaluated structures have Ir$_3$ and Ir$_3$O$_3$ stoichiometry instead of the most stable Ir$_3$O$_6$.
+Thus, despite these stoichiometries becoming stable only at much lower $\Delta\mu_O$ values, the GCGO search seems biased towards exploration of these less reduced states.

+The exploration of various stoichiometries along a single run results in one of the most notable strengths of the GCGO algorithm: a single run can identify the global minima of various stoichiometries.
+This is illustrated in Fig.\mbox{\ref{irox-search2}}c, where we collect the number of runs, as a function of the targeted $\Delta\mu_O$, that have found the minimum energy structures of each stoichiometry.
+Despite targeting $\Delta\mu_O$ values for which the global minimum corresponds to either Ir$_3$O$_9$, Ir$_3$O$_7$, or Ir$_3$O$_6$, runs at these potentials regularly find the most stable structures of Ir$_3$, Ir$_3$O$_2$, Ir$_3$O$_3$, Ir$_3$O$_4$, Ir$_3$O$_5$, or Ir$_3$O$_8$.